 Big Questions of Life: Has God Spoken?

+There is no more dangerous theology than a God of indifference, for what is believed of heaven is imitated on earth.
 Ironically those who preach against there being a God, claiming that a real God wouldn't be so indifferent to our suffering, risk reinforcing not his non-existence, but His uncaring existence.
-And if God is uncaring, people reason, why should we be any different.
+And if God is uncaring, people reason, why should we be any different.— R.A.Parr

 In part 1, I shared thoughts on logic and faith in God.